KouroshBeheshtinejad/KouroshBeheshtinejad/README.md

 # Hi I'm Kourosh

-Computer Science Student | Machine Learning and AI Lover
+Computer Science Student | Machine Learning and Deep Learning

   On the Paths of Python and Implementing Real Projects